aurangzebkhanse/ProductCatalog/README.md

 git clone https://github.com/aurangzebkhanse/ProductCatalog

 ### 2. Build and Run with Docker Compose

+Go to the main solution folder containing docker-compose.yml file.
 Use Docker Compose to build and run the containers:

 docker-compose up --build